MiLab-HITSZ/2023YeGIAnDe/README.md

 > python main_attack_mix_defense_224img.py

-- note that the training data is put in directory `custom_data/1_img`
+- note that the customized training data is put in directory `custom_data/1_img`

 - or changing the parameters to test attacks with diffrent settings.